 Think about it this way: dried basil’s flavors have been concentrated, whereas the water content of fresh basil dilutes its flavor somewhat.
 What you should note is that while dried basil offers more flavor, you won’t get the same flavor you would get from fresh basil.

 As you might expect, the texture of each form of basil is also different.
-Dried basil is brittle and crumbly like most dried herbs, while fresh basil leaves have a similar texture to spinach and other fresh herbs.
+Dried basil is brittle and crumbly, like most dried herbs, while fresh basil leaves have a similar texture to spinach and other fresh herbs.
 Note also that dried basil is a dull green color while fresh basil is a vibrant green.

-Can you use dried basil in place of fresh basil and vice versa?
+Can you use dried basil in place of fresh basil?
+And vice versa?

 In addition, you will need to use dried basil differently when you use it in a cooked dish — you add it earlier in the cooking process than you would fresh.
+A longer cooking time will allow more of its flavors to be released into the dish.
+If you add it too close to the end of a dish’s cooking time, dried basil may overpower the other flavors.

 Alternatively, you will find that fresh basil works well as a dried basil alternative in most applications.
 If you plan to use fresh basil as a substitute for dried basil, remember that it has a shorter cooking time.

-When should you use dried basil and when should you use fresh basil?
+When should you use dried basil?
+And when should you use fresh basil?

-Use dried basil in preparations that have moderate to extensive cooking times.
+Use dried basil leaves in preparations that have moderate to extensive cooking times.
 The more time it spends cooking, the more flavor it adds.
 Dried basil is the preferred form of the herb for pasta sauces and other traditional preparations.
 These are dishes that cook for many hours.

-Use fresh basil in salads, pestos and other raw preparations where its bright flavor and brilliant color will be complementary to the other ingredients.
+Use fresh basil in salads, pestos, and other raw preparations where its bright flavor and brilliant color will be complementary to the other ingredients.
 Since fresh basil is more versatile than dried, you can use it in cooked food as well, but it works best when you can add it at the end of cooking.
 For brighter flavors, consider waiting five minutes before you remove the food from the heat to toss it in.
 It is excellent in stir-fried dishes that cook quickly.